 - The program also prepares students who are interested in post-graduate study in Exercise Sciences and serves as an option for students interested in completing the prerequisites for admission into a variety of professional programs.

-- The program is designed to give students experiences which will prepare them to pursue certifications as a Certified Health/Fitness Specialistsm offered by the American College of Sports Medicine, Certified Strength and Conditioning Specialist (CSCS) and Certified Personal Trainer (CPT) offered by the National Strength and Conditioning Association.
+- The program is designed to give students experiences which will prepare them to pursue certifications as a Certified Health/Fitness Specialistsm (HFS) offered by the American College of Sports Medicine (ACSM), Certified Strength and Conditioning Specialist (CSCS) and Certified Personal Trainer (CPT) offered by the National Strength and Conditioning Association.

 - Group exercise instructor